Kong/docs.konghq.com/app/_src/gateway-operator/guides/autoscaling-workloads/prometheus.md

 ## Install `prometheus-adapter`

-In order to adapt metrics from Prometheus so that they can be used by Kubernetes we'll need an adapter.
+To make Prometheus metrics usable in Kubernetes, an adapter is needed.
 This can be done by `prometheus-adapter`.

-1. In order to deploy `prometheus-adapter` you'll need to decide what time series to expose so that Kubernetes can consume it.
+1. To deploy `prometheus-adapter` you'll need to decide what time series to expose so that Kubernetes can consume it.

    {:.note}
    > **Note:** To see currently supported {{ site.base_gateway }} metrics which are exposed enriched in {{ site.kgo_product_name }}